If you want to make some extra cash while in between school terms, these are the best summer jobs for teachers!

 2. Summer Child Care

-Your experience as a teacher (especially elementary teacher) will give you a boost ahead of the competition for summer childcare jobs.
+Your experience as a teacher (especially elementary teachers) will give you a boost ahead of the competition for summer childcare jobs.

 When kids are home for the summer, families will need summertime nannies or child care help.
 The best site to find jobs like this is Care.com.